 View original print design below

 I was born in Taranaki and later moved to West Auckland.
-My Mum and Dad are both one of eight kids, both Māori, both grew up poor and both experienced family violence.
-They both broke those cycles, as did their siblings.
-But the other thing my parents have in common is that their grandparents were the last in their whānau to speak Māori.
+My Mum and Dad are both one of eight kids, both Māori, and both grew up working class.
+The other thing my parents have in common is that their grandparents were the last in their whānau to speak Māori.
 This intergenerational loss (or theft) of identity was handed down to my parents, who handed it on to me.